PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

-- Why you should consider work in tech as your next career move?
+- Why should you consider working in tech as your next career move?

 - Is it possible without technical education?
 What are your chances?

-- What can you do working in IT?
+- What can you do to work in IT?
 We will introduce a few possibilities.

 - How do you find a job in tech?

 Why work in tech?